Martin Lewis: How to reclaim £100s of credit from your energy firm

 Some firms, including big ones, do promise automatic refunds if your credit's too high on the anniversary of you joining, yet I'd still check.

-Though if you're with one of the very few energy firms that pay decent interest on any credit, such as Ovo's 3%+, it could be an advantage to keep it there as that's more than you can earn in savings if you have no debts to clear.
+There are a few energy firms that pay decent interest on any credit, so it could be an advantage to keep it there as that's more than you can earn in savings (though if you've debts to clear, it's still better to do that).
+The three bigger firms that do this (as of April 2021) are...

 PS: Old providers may still owe you cash, too.
 When you switch energy firm, you should be given all your credit back.
 Yet for years many firms operated 'don't ask, don't get' policies.
 Most of them have been behaving better for a long time now, but if you think you did miss it, it can still be worth trying to ask for it back.
 More help on this in Reclaim old energy credit.